Learn more about your TMJ pain in Sherman Oaks with Dr. Siman.

 Your body is intricately connected, which enables pain to travel to other areas of the body.

 The temporomandibular joint is located just below your earlobes and enables your jaw to open, close, chew food, and speak.
 When this joint is misaligned, it causes your body to compensate in other areas—one area is the shoulder.

 When the temporomandibular joint is unbalanced, the pain can travel down the body.
 For example, chewing motions can cause pain signals to the neck, which causes the shoulders to tense, or tightness in your jaw causes your neck to tilt, causing stress on your shoulders.
-Other TMJ-related pain that can cause shoulder pain include poor posture while at a computer or in front of a television, teeth grinding, repetitive movements in your jaw, and sleeping in a crooked position.
+Other TMJ-related pain that can cause our patients in Sherman Oaks & Beverly Hills shoulder pain include: poor posture while at a computer or in front of a television, teeth grinding, repetitive movements in your jaw, and sleeping in a crooked position.

 There are multiple devices available in the market.
 However, Dr. Siman custom-fits his patients’ orthotic appliances.
 These devices enable your shoulders and jaw to relax.
 Oftentimes, this protocol also helps other symptoms associated with TMJ, such as headaches, migraines, and conditions such as fibromyalgia.

 It is essential to be patient and have realistic expectations during your shoulder pain treatment.